The Morel-Voevodsky localization theorem in spectral algebraic geometry: Motivic spaces

 For (1), it suffices by universality of colimits to show that $c_Q$ becomes invertible after base change along any of the morphisms $Q(0,1) \to Q(1,1)$, $Q(1,0) \to Q(0,0)$, or $Q(1,1) \to Q(0,0)$.
 Since the morphism $Q(0,1) \coprod Q(1,0) \to Q(0,0)$ splits after any of these base changes, it follows that the augmented simplicial object $\Cech(Q)_\bullet \to \h(Q(1,1))$ also becomes split after any of these base changes.

 For (2), write $Q_{ij}$ for the base change of the square $Q$ along $Q(i,j) \to Q(0,0)$, for $i,j\ge 0$.
 By universality of colimits, it will suffice to show that each $k_{Q_{ij}}$ is a $\sK_\sE$-local and $\sC_\sE$-local equivalence (for $i+j \ge 1$).
 The former claim follows from assumption (a).
 For $i \ge 1$, assumption (b) implies that the lower horizontal arrow in the square $Q_{ij}$ is invertible; in this case it is clear that the morphism $k_{Q_{ij}}$ is invertible.
-Therefore we may set $i=0$ and consider the squares $Q_{0j}$ for $j\ge 1$.
+Therefore we may set $i=0$ and consider the squares $Q_{0j}$ for $j\ge 1$; it will suffice to show that $k_{Q_{ij}}$ is invertible for sufficiently large $j$.
 Note that in the commutative diagram

 both squares are cartesian, the vertical composites are identities, and the lower square is canonically identified with $Q_{0j}$.
 Since the class of $\sC_\sE$-local equivalences is closed under retracts and cobase change, it will suffice to show that $k_{Q'}$ is a $\sC_\sE$-local equivalence, where $Q'$ denotes the upper square.
-Note that by assumptions (a) and (c), the square $Q'$ belongs to $\sE$.
-Moreover, from assumption (b) it follows that its horizontal and vertical legs are both monomorphisms.
-Therefore we may replace $Q$ by $Q'$ and assume that the vertical arrow $Q(1,0) \to Q(0,0)$ is also a monomorphism.
+Note that by assumptions (a) and (d), the square $Q'$ belongs to $\sE$.
+By assumption (b) its lower horizontal arrow is a monomorphism, and by (c) its right-hand vertical arrow is $(k-1)$-truncated (where $k$ is such that $Q(0,1)\to Q(0,0)$ is $k$-truncated).
+Therefore we may replace $Q$ by $Q'$ and assume that the vertical arrow $Q(1,0) \to Q(0,0)$ is $(k-1)$-truncated.
+Repeating the above argument recursively we eventually reduce to the case where both horizontal and vertical legs of the square $Q$ are $(-1)$-truncated (= monomorphisms).
 For such $Q$, observe that in each of the squares $Q_{ij}$ ($i+j \ge 1$), one of the legs is invertible.
 Then it is obvious that $k_{Q_{ij}}$ is invertible, so that $q(Q)$ is invertible.
 Then the square \eqref{eq:Voevodsky's magic square} shows that $k_Q$ is a $\sC_\sE$-local equivalence. \end{proof}

 \begin{proof}[Proof of \thmref{thm:excision=descent}] Apply \thmref{thm:abstract excision=descent} to the set of Nisnevich squares.
-It is easy to see that assumptions (a), (b) and (c) hold. \end{proof}
+It is easy to see that the assumptions hold (recall that étale morphisms are $0$-truncated). \end{proof}

 \begin{rem} From \cite[Thm.~3.7.5.1]{SAG-20180204} and \thmref{thm:excision=descent} it follows that the topology defined in \constrref{constr:Nisnevich topology} coincides with Lurie's version of the Nisnevich topology constructed in \sectsign~3.7.4 of \emph{loc. cit}. \end{rem}